 - A violation of State or Federal law;

-- A violation of any SEC or NASDAQ regulation; or
+- A violation of any SEC or NYSE regulation; or

 - Substantial and specific danger to an Employee’s or public’s health and safety.